Cloud albedo: Cloud thickness

+Liquid water path

+Water content and cloud thickness together make a cloud's liquid water path.
+This value also notably varies with changing cloud droplet size.
+Liquid water path is typically measured in units of g/m2 and in excess of 20 g/m2 clouds typically will become opaque to long-wavelength light although this may not hold true with cirrus clouds.

+Droplet size

+In general smaller droplet size is associated with increased albedo.
+That said, depending on the cloud location, thin clouds may actually have the opposite hold true.
+In the general and more influential cases however, decreased particle size makes clouds possess higher albedos by having a larger surface areas relative to their volumes.
+This makes the droplets whiter or more reflective.

 The Twomey Effect (Aerosol Indirect Effect)

 The Twomey Effect is increased cloud albedo due to cloud nuclei from pollution.
 Increasing aerosol concentration and aerosol density leads to higher cloud droplet concentration, smaller cloud droplets, and higher cloud albedo.
 In macrophysically identical clouds, a cloud with few larger drops will have a lower albedo than a cloud with more smaller drops.
 The smaller cloud particles similarly increase cloud albedo by reducing precipitation and prolonging the lifetime of a cloud.
 This subsequently increases cloud albedo as solar radiation is reflected over a longer period of time.
 The Albrecht Effect is the related concept of increased cloud lifetime from cloud nuclei.

-Zenith Angle
+Zenith angle

 Cloud albedo increases with the total water content or depth of the cloud and the solar zenith angle.
 The variation of albedo with zenith angle is most rapid when the sun is near the horizon, and least when the sun is overhead.
 Absorption of solar radiation by plane-parallel clouds decreases with increasing zenith angle because radiation that is reflected to space at the higher zenith angles penetrates less deeply into the cloud and is therefore less likely to be absorbed.